-Sabrina Balgamwalla is an assistant (clinical) professor and the director of the Asylum and Immigration Law Clinic.
-Balgamwalla joined Wayne Law's faculty in 2017, following three years of teaching at the University of North Dakota School of Law, where she supervised the Immigrant Rights section of the Law Clinic, and three years as a fellow with the University of Baltimore School of Law Immigrant Rights Clinic.
-Prior to entering academia, she was a nonprofit immigration and domestic violence attorney in Washington, DC.
+Sabrina Balgamwalla is an assistant professor of law and the director of the Asylum and Immigration Law Clinic.
+Balgamwalla joined Wayne Law's faculty in 2017, following three years at the University of North Dakota School of Law directing the Immigrant Rights section of the Law Clinic.
+She was previously a teaching fellow at the University of Baltimore School of Law Immigrant Rights Clinic and, prior to entering academia, worked as a nonprofit immigration and domestic violence attorney in Washington, DC.

 Degrees and Certifications

 Trafficking Rescue Initiatives as State Violence, 122 Penn.
 St. L. Rev. 171 (2017)

 Trafficking in Narratives: Conceptualizing and Recasting Victims, Offenders, and Rescuers in the War on Human Trafficking, 94 Denver U. L.R.
 1 (2016)

 Jobs Looking for People, People Looking for Their Rights: Protecting Immigrant Workers in North Dakota, 91 N.D.
 L. Rev. 483 (2015)

 Bride and Prejudice: How U.S. Immigration Law Discriminates Against Spousal Visa Holders, 29 Berkeley J. of Gender L. & Just.
 25 (2014), reprinted in Women and the Law (Thomson Reuters 2014)